• 0

 Use canes to measure out each meter to then place your hedging plants

 You will need to dig in your hedging plants to the required depth for the plant species you have picked.
-For the Griselinia littoralis, I’ve used its 1 1/2 depths the pot in which they arrived in.
+For the Griselinia littoralis, I've used one and half depths of the pot in which they arrived in to work out how deep the hole should be.
 I also dug the holes twice as big as the pot.
 This allows you to break up the soil and aid root growth and irrigation.

 Garden Ninja lifting soil to plant a hedge